• Brand Management

 ✕ “Build a customized phone system that works exactly how your business needs it to.”

-✓ “Save more days with GoTo Resolve.”
+✓ “Save more workdays with LogMeIn Resolve.”

 ✕ “Solve more remote support issues.
 Wait less.”